Robert V. Welch: Cathedral High School

 One of Welch's largest contributions to the Indianapolis community was his leadership role in helping to keep Cathedral High School from closure.
 Cathedral was founded in downtown Indianapolis in 1918 by the Brothers of Holy Cross, but as demographic changes occurred in the 1970s, the Brothers of Holy Cross determined they would close the school and pull out of Indianapolis in 1973.
 By all accounts, Welch - on his own initiative - was the single driving force to keeping Cathedral open.
 He funded the payroll when necessary (on his own or by persuading friends to help) and continued to lead the school to survive against long odds.
 At the time, the archdiocese did not want to maintain Cathedral nor did any religious order, so if the school were to survive it would need to be independent.
 Welch led efforts to form Cathedral Trustees, Inc., a non-profit organization to govern the independent school with a focus on the tradition and values on which the school had been founded and operated for 55 years.
 The result was an independent Catholic high school that was not directly affiliated with an order or the archdiocese.

 In 1976, with Welch's leadership, the all-male Cathedral with the all-female Ladywood St. Agnes High School (LSA) on the LSA campus.
 LSA had been operating on the old Stoughton Fletcher estate and was run by the Sisters of Providence.
-However, the Sisters of Providence were planning to close LSA and sell the land, so Welch purchased the land for Cathedral and merged the schools together as a co-educational high school.
+However, the Sisters of Providence were planning to close LSA and sell the land, so Welch purchased the land for Cathedral and Ladywood St. Agnes (LSA) ceased to exist.
+Catherdral then became a co-educational high school.
 The old downtown Cathedral school building later became the Indianapolis Archdiocese headquarters with Welch's help.
 Cathedral's move and merger was met with great resistance among alumni and parents because it meant that the old Cathedral downtown building would no longer be Cathedral's home and it was also a significant cultural change for the two single-gender schools to become co-ed.
 Cathedral's enrollment grew gradually from approximately 500 in the late 1970s to 1200 in the 2010s.
 Welch remained chairman of Cathedral from 1973 to 1987.
 In the mid-1990s, Cathedral constructed a new gymnasium and athletic facility and dedicated it as the “Robert V. Welch Student Activities Center”.